mobiledeeplinking/mobiledeeplinking.github.io/_posts/2014-02-12-mobiledeeplinking-spec.markdown

 }
 ```

-In the above example, the deep link
+In the above example, the deeplink
 `mobiledeeplinkingprojectdemo://reservations/1234` would route to the
 ReservationDetailsActivity and pass on the path parameter
 reservationId=1234 to this Activity class.
 Further details on these